Arichy/red-black-tree-rs/README.md

 ## Benchmarks 📊

 Our Red-Black Tree implementation is benchmarked against Rust's standard `BTreeMap` and a simple Binary Search Tree (BST) implementation.
-Here are the performance characteristics:
+Here are the performance characteristics (tested on MacBook Pro with M4 Pro)

 ### Insert Operations